bneil/bneil/README.md

 <img align="right" alt="GIF" src="https://i.imgur.com/2iPevsU.gif" />

-my username is [bneil](https://bneil.me/), a polyglot engineer and CTO for a startup in Colorado.
-I have had the privilege to work the past seventeen years making websites, services, documentation and tools for amazing companies.
+my username is [bneil](https://bneil.me/), a principal engineer for an AI startup in Colorado.
+I have had the privilege to work the past seventeen years making websites, services and tools for amazing companies.
 Most of my passions come from writing software for a living which includes opensource develompment when i have the free time.

 Some of my other interests are subjects around the indieweb.